 Depending on where you are going, and assuming it’s legal in your country, it may be worth taking a small can of pepper spray for the unlikely but serious event of encountering an aggressive wild animal (or person, for that matter) that isn’t put off by your use of the super-loud whistle.
 For the spray to be useful, it needs to be stored somewhere you can get it out and open quickly and easily.
 You can also get bigger cans of bear spray, which travels further when sprayed, but a small can of pepper spray is what I would be more likely to take with me.

 Lightweight windproof or waterproof jacket

-Especially if you’re in the mountains or somewhere with changeable weather, make sure you have the right clothing and are prepared for a change in temperature and precipitation with a good jacket.
+Especially if you’re in the mountains or somewhere with changeable weather, make sure you have the right clothing and are prepared for a change in temperature and precipitation with a good waterproof jacket.
 I get cold when tired, so I also find a jacket useful towards the end of a long run, especially if I am running downhill or into a brisk breeze.
-Also, without being too negative, imagine if you hurt yourself and have to wait for help or hobble slowly back to civilization… a jacket could really help reduce your exposure to cold and wet weather, and also sunburn, if that’s a risk.
+Also, without being too negative, imagine if you hurt yourself and have to wait for help or hobble slowly back to civilization… a jacket could really help reduce your exposure to cold and wet weather, and also sunburn if that’s a risk.

 Emergency foil blanket for running

 If you’ve run many long trail races then you probably own one of these already.
 These emergency foil blankets weigh next to nothing and are mandatory for many trail races.
 A heat-reflecting foil blanket can be invaluable as a means of keeping warm if you find yourself stuck out longer than planned, for example, if you’re injured and can’t move (or move fast).
 It’s also reflective so makes it easier for emergency services to spot you if they’re out searching and you have the blanket out.